sandpiper-framework/sandpiper-web/README.md

 ## Attributions

 * Home page & About page image by [Ray Hennessy](https://rayhennessy.com/) https://unsplash.com/photos/BR2rEWcQQJQ
-* Sandpiper logo and mascot courtesy of [Megan Winsby](https://www.linkedin.com/in/mwinsby/)
+* The Sandpiper logo and mascot images are Copyright 2020 [Megan Winsby](https://www.linkedin.com/in/mwinsby/).
+Used with permission.